Bandra: Indo-Portuguese era

-Bandra officially became a possession of the Portuguese East Indies, when the Sultanate of Cambay ceded Bandra and adjacent areas via the treaty of Bassein (1534), which was signed aboard the brig named Sao Mateus (St Matthew) at Vasai (Bassein) harbour, aided by Governor-General Nuno da Cunha and Diego da Silveira.
-The Portuguese enfeoffed (gave) Bandra, Kurla, Mazgaon& four other villages in 1548 to António Pessoa; as a reward for his military services.
+Bandra officially became a possession of the Portuguese East Indies when the Sultanate of Cambay ceded Bandra and adjacent areas via the Treaty of Bassein (1534), which was signed aboard the brig named Sao Mateus (St. Matthew) at Vasai (Bassein) harbour, aided by Governor-General Nuno da Cunha and Diego da Silveira.
+The Portuguese enfeoffed (gave) Bandra, Kurla, Mazgaon, and four other villages in 1548 to António Pessoa; as a reward for his military services.
 This was confirmed by the Royal Chancellery on 2 February 1550.

 As these villages were given for a period of "two lives", they reverted to the Portuguese Crown after the death of Isabel Botelha, Pessoa's widow.
 In 1568, the Jesuits who had applied for acquisition of these villages in anticipation of Isabel's death, obtained them from the Portuguese viceroy in Goa, they received royal confirmation from Lisbon, in 1570.

-In 1661, when Charles II of England married Catherine of Portugal, the seven islands of Bombay were given away as part of the dowry of Catherine Braganza.
-However, Salsette island, on which Bandra lay, was not part of this treaty and remained with the Portuguese.
+In 1661, when Charles II of England married Catherine of Portugal, the Seven Islands of Bombay were given away as part of the dowry of Catherine Braganza.
+However, Salsette island, on which Bandra laid, was not part of this treaty and remained with the Portuguese.

 The Portuguese Empire built additional chapels, oratories& churches in Bandra, one of the earliest being St Andrew's Church in 1575.
 Their Jesuit missionaries, who learned local languages and cultures, attracted many Indian converts to Western Christianity (Catholicism) among the natives of the island.
-Their descendants continued their membership of the six Catholic parish churches—Mount Carmel, St. Peter's, St Andrew's, St Theresa's, St Anne's& St Francis d'Assisi; that lie within an area of four square kilometres.
+Their descendants continued their membership of the six Catholic parish churches—Mount Carmel, St. Peter's, St Andrew's, St Theresa's, St Anne's and St Francis d'Assisi; that lie within an area of four square kilometres.